wpengine/hwptoolkit/plugins/wpgraphql-logging/README.md

 > [!CAUTION]
-> This plugin is currently is a POC and not production ready
+> This plugin is currently a POC and not production ready yet.

 ---